 In this way, the halo ring embodies the ideology that we cannot have light without the dark, or dark without the light.
 It is the dark space between the halo and the center diamond that defines the stone’s light and allows it to brilliantly shine.

 In the Victorian ring below, the dark is literally defined by a ring of black onyx.
 This demarcation allows for the central stone to shine, and intensifies the brilliance of the halo diamonds

 Each antique raw diamond held a unique opportunity, and was approached thoughtfully by talented artisans.

-The stone was most likely cut by a human hand and reflects the artist who created the facets and decided upon the setting – because of this, antique and vintage diamonds are not cookie-cutter perfect – and this is the very reason why they are undeniably special and exhibit a one-of-a-kind character and personality.
+The stone was most likely cut by a human hand and reflects the artist who created the facets and decided upon the setting.
+Because of this, antique and vintage diamonds are not cookie-cutter perfect, which is the very reason why they are undeniably special and exhibit a one-of-a-kind character and personality.

 The consummate halo-style ring was originally introduced in the 1920s.
 Over previous decades, jewelers had handed their knowledge down from generation to generation, and by the Art Deco Era had established a high level of workmanship that produced deliberate, finely crafted details.

 The negative inner space around the halo immediately draws your eye to the center diamond of the below Art Deco Era ring.